 It’s rare to find a bra with a style and sizing that will work from an A cup to a DD, but the Athleta Ultimate Bra has done it!

 The compression-style racerback design has a back cutout, reducing excess fabric for excellent breathability and range of motion, and it looks stylish.
-The sizing is split between an A to C cup design (in sizes XXS to XL) and a D to DD+ version (XXS to 3XL).
+The sizing splits between an A to C cup design (in sizes XXS to XL) and a D to DD+ version (XXS to 3XL).
 Both versions maintain the same racerback style and multiple color options.

 Bra Style: Compression | Materials: Recycled Nylon/Lycra | Support: Medium